 Have you got a great idea for a movie?

 This is it!
 The Live!
-Ammunition! pitching competition returns to Raindance Toronto.
+Ammunition! film pitching competition returns to Raindance Toronto.

 This is your chance to pitch your film, TV or web series idea directly to a panel of film industry executives and the toughest critics of all — a live audience.